-In this essay I talk about patient-doctor asymmetry, transparency in the healthcare system, about why secure instant messaging technology is not a always a good idea for communicating with patients and look to prospect theory for insights into how patients value information.
+In this essay I talk about patient-doctor asymmetry, transparency in the clinical research and clinical care, about why secure instant messaging technology is not a always a good idea for communicating with patients and look to prospect theory for insights into how patients value information.

 Do you have information junkies in your decentralized clinical trial?